roddhjav/apparmor.d/docs/development/dbus.md

 :    Access type.
 Can be `own` or `talk`:

-     - `own` means the profile own this dbus interface.
+     - `own` means the profile own the dbus interface.
 It is allowed to send and receive from anyone on this interface.
      - `talk` means the profile can talk on a given interface to the profile owning it (that must be given under the `label` option).

 **`<bus>`**